mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 #### License Installed Products
 To use the products installed using MATLAB Package Manager in freestyle, multi-configuration, and pipeline projects, you must first license those products.
 This section describes how to license the products using a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) in Jenkins.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To license products using a batch licensing token, create a [credential](https://www.jenkins.io/doc/book/using/using-credentials/) from the token and then use the credential in your project.
-For example, to create a global credential, which can be used anywhere throughout Jenkins, follow these steps:
+For example, to configure a global credential, which can be used anywhere throughout Jenkins, follow these steps:

 1) In your Jenkins interface, select **Manage Jenkins > Credentials**.
 2) In the **Stores scoped to Jenkins** section of the **Credentials** page, click **System**.